Home Compare MBG.DE vs PUM.DE

 Mercedes-Benz Group vs PUMA: Which Stock Looks Stronger in 2026?

 Mercedes-Benz holds the cleaner structural position, with the lead spread across valuation and profitability.
-PUMA SE still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+PUMA SE does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, PUMA SE carries the stronger setup — intact trend against Mercedes-Benz's broken trend.
 That leaves a split case: the structural lead stays with Mercedes-Benz, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the HDAX universe, making them directly comparable.